mirerfangheibi/Machine-Learning-Resources/README.md

-This repository is no longer being updated.
+:warning: This repository is no longer being updated.
 Please check the newer version of the list at [https://mirerfangheibi.github.io/ml_resources/](https://mirerfangheibi.github.io/ml_resources/).

 # Deep Learning Resources